Skip to main content

 A Zoom Capture of the Pagoda Style Frame of the Balcony in Mrs. Fisher's Penthouse Room.

-For, at the same time, there are clear Western distinctions at play in the rotary phone, modern style chairs, and grandfather clock, pointing to a mid-century American vision.
+At the same time, there are clear Western distinctions at play in the rotary phone, modern style chairs, and grandfather clock, pointing to a mid-century American vision.

 <a href="/omeka/items/browse?advanced%5B0%5D%5Belement_id%5D=50&advanced%5B0%5D%5Btype%5D=is+exactly&advanced%5B0%5D%5Bterms%5D=A+Zoom+Capture+of+a+Newspaper+in+the+Penthouse%2C+created+by+Mrs.+Fisher%2C+%5Bca.+1940s-1950s%5D">A Zoom Capture of a Newspaper in the Penthouse, created by Mrs. Fisher, [ca. 1940s-1950s]</a>